kuroyza/HackerRank/README.md

-# HackerRank
+# ✴ HackerRank
-Here Are all my HackerRank Challenge Solutions. please if you've found a better solution share it with us.
+Here Are all my HackerRank Challenge Solutions, please if you've found a better solution share it with us.

-# Current Content
+# Folder Content

-## ➤ SQL Solution
+## Ⅰ - SQL Solution

 ### A - Easy Level
+### B - Medium Level